angular/angular/src/cdk/testing/test-harnesses.md

 for a button that has some particular text, etc).
-The [details of `HarnessPredicate`](#filtering-harness-instances-with-harnesspredicate) are discussed in the [API for component harness authors](#api-for-component-harness-authors); harness authors should provide convenience methods on their `ComponentHarness` subclass to facilitate creation of `HarnessPredicate` instances.
+The [details of `HarnessPredicate`](#filtering-harness-instances-with-harnesspredicate) are discussed in the [API for component harness authors](#api-for-component-harness-authors); harness authors should provide convenience methods on their `ComponentHarness` subclass to facilitate the creation of `HarnessPredicate` instances.
 However, if the harness author's API is not sufficient, they can be created manually.

 #### Working with asynchronous component harness methods

-In order to support both unit and end-to-end tests, and to insulate tests against changes in asynchronous behavior, almost all harness methods are asynchronous and return a `Promise`;
+To support both unit and end-to-end tests, and to insulate tests against changes in asynchronous behavior, almost all harness methods are asynchronous and return a `Promise`;
 therefore, the Angular team recommends using
 [ES2017 `async`/`await` syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)
 to improve the test readability.

 Note that `await` statements block the execution of your test until the associated `Promise` resolves.
-When reading multiple properties off a harness it may not be necessary to block on the first before asking for the next, in these cases use `Promise.all` to parallelize.
+When reading multiple properties of a harness it may not be necessary to block on the first before asking for the next, in these cases use `Promise.all` to parallelize.

 For example, consider the following example of reading both the `checked` and `indeterminate` state